Choose Positive Aging to Build Confidence (at any age)

 The reality is that our bodies will fail.
 My parents, once younger livelier and able to walk long distances, are now more sedentary and less active.
-I yearn to have my parents stay the way they were and for myself to keep growing.
+I yearn to have my parents stay the way they were yet for myself to keep growing intellectually and emotionally.
 This isn't realistic.
-This is the longing of a young girl who's afraid of losing people whom she once thought of as God's and who she will always associate as being comfort and home.
+This is the longing of a young girl who's afraid of losing people whom she once thought of as Gods and who she will always associate as being home.

 Time does not stand still, and we really don’t want it to, although often we can make ourselves believe that we wish it would.